Feven90/Habesha-Kids/README.md

 ## How to run this project:
 - npx create-react-app my-app
 - npm init react-app my-app
-- create firebase project and add
+- create firebase realtime database and to the rules add
 - "parents": {
       ".indexOn": "uid"
     },